Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which is the BEST example of a standard change?

-- [ ] The review and authorization of a change requested by a customer.
+- [ ] The review and Authorization of a change requested by a customer.
 - [ ] The implementation of a critical software patch in response to a vendor security issue.
 - [x] The installation of a software application in response to a service request.
 - [ ] The replacement of a component in response to a major incident.

 **[⬆ Back to Top](#table-of-contents)**

-### Which of the following can be used to access service desks?
+### Which of the following can be used to access Service Desks?

 - [ ] Phone calls.
 - [x] All of the above.